BenHarrison11/logistic_growth/README.md

 sink()
 ```

-I have now created a list of all the packages required to run this code.
+With the analysis complete, I have now created a list of all the packages required to run this code, in order to ensure that someone else could easily reproduce my work.